 Yes, we can offer you Full Bookkeeping and Payroll services.
 Many companies find this option much easier and more affordable than keeping a full-time accountant or accounts department in-house at their firm.

 We have years of experience in managing payroll services for SMEs, larger employers, public service contractors, local authorities and more.
 We understand how to make sure your staff are paid on time, with all the correct paperwork, payslips and tax payments, and therefore remain happy and hard-working.

 We also run all accounts for a wide range of businesses, from sole traders to startup firms, LLPs, limited companies, charities and larger organisations.
 Feel free to get in touch for a free initial consultation.
 We’ll be happy to run through all your needs and explain how we can really help your business.

 IR35 is a short name for ‘intermediaries legislation’.
 It ensures that contractors supplying services to a company through the worker’s own limited company, or ‘personal service company’, are paying the correct tax and national insurance on the pay they receive.

 The full official description is on the HMRC’s site.
 But if you want to talk it over with an expert, please call us on 01279 214691.
 One of our team members will be happy to help.

 If you sign up to be paid through an umbrella company, then IR35 will not apply to you.
 You will be paid via PAYE, and all your income will be fully compliant with HMRC.

 ‘IHT’ stands for Inheritance Tax, which is the tax due on the value of your home, possessions and cash (your ‘estate’) when you die.
 There is no tax to pay if the value of your estate is below the £325,000 threshold, or if you leave everything to your spouse or civil partner, a charity or a community sports club.

-There may be some reliefs applicable to your estate - please contact us to talk over what we can do to help minimise Inheritance Tax on your estate.
+There may be some reliefs applicable to your estate — please contact us to talk over what we can do to help minimise your Inheritance Tax.